Adhering to these brining tips will help you to consistently create high quality smoked salmon.

 Three cups of a salt and sugar mixture per gallon of water creates a solution of about 80% saturation.
 A solution of between 70% and 80% saturation is required to brine salmon properly.
 This concentration will both cure and dehydrate the salmon to prepare it for smoking.

 Table salt can be iodized or non-iodized.
 Table salt also contains anti-clumping ingredients that keep it loose and free flowing, but can also impart undesirable flavor to the food.
-Never use iodized salt for brining, since it can add a metallic taste.
+Never use iodized salt.
+It can add a metallic taste.

 Pickling salt is finer than table salt, is non-iodized, and is ideal for brining.
 It doesn't contain anti-clumping agents, either.
 Kosher salt is non-iodized, and since it weighs less than table or pickling salt, it will take a greater volume.